Key Takeaways

 Not all RVs depreciate at the same rate.
 If you’re considering resale value down the line, here’s what to know:

-• Class B (Camper Vans): Tend to hold their value the best, especially brands like Airstream, Winnebago, and Roadtrek.
+- Class B (Camper Vans): Tend to hold their value best, especially brands such as Airstream, Winnebago, and Roadtrek.

-• Entry-Level Travel Trailers & Fifth Wheels: These typically lose value quickly due to cheaper construction materials and wear over time.
+- Entry-Level Travel Trailers & Fifth Wheels: These typically depreciate quickly due to lower-quality construction materials and wear over time.

 What’s a Safe Age for Buying a Used RV?